Why Running Slower Beats Speed Work: Mastering Low‑Heart‑Rate Training for Faster Times

 “The beauty of running is that it’s a long game – the more you learn to listen to your body, the more you’ll get out of it.”

-If you’re ready to put the theory into practice, try the “Slow‑to‑Fast” workout below.
-It’s designed to build that aerobic foundation while keeping you in the right heart‑rate zone.
+Once you’re ready to give this a shot, try the “Slow‑to‑Fast” workout below.
+It focuses on building aerobic strength while keeping you anchored in the right heart‑rate zone.

 Slow‑to‑Fast (Zone 2) Workout – 5 km